mounta11n/plusplus-caMalL/README.md

 <h3 align="left">Docs</h3>

 Important: Even I am trying to keep this repo up to date and syncing with the origin, I highly recommend to consider ggerganov's repo, if you are not only for the frontend here.
-Another is, as of now (28th October 2023) there is an open pull request which I made yesterday to merge against ggerganov's original llama.cpp
+Another point is, as of now (28th November 2023) there is an open pull request which I made yesterday to merge against ggerganov's original llama.cpp
 <h6>In case it will be merged successfully,</h6> then for the future you have to think of this/my repo here as something very experimental and unstable.
 It would become a playground for quick and dirty testings and tinkering, for features I want to have, but am too lazy to fullfill the **highest** coding quality requierements that you can find and expect in ggerganov's llama.cpp
 Also note that I am welcoming everyone who would like to hack and tinker on this repo and dump interesting ideas.
 So summa summarum: In case my PR will be merged successfully, than this repo will intentionally become **unstable**.